 Dogs (wild and domestic) are the third most significant threat to koalas, after habitat clearing and road trauma.

-Koalas are in danger of being attacked when they enter residential properties and nearby bushland in search of food trees and breeding partners.
+Koalas are in danger of attack when they enter residential properties and nearby bushland in search of food trees and breeding partners.

 A dog instinctively reacts to a koala entering its territory as a threat and in most cases will attack it.
-Some dogs may treat it as a play object; however, the dog's sharp teeth and claws can still seriously injure the koala.
-Statistics from the Moggill Koala Hospital show that 80 percent of koalas attacked by dogs die from their injuries.
+Some dogs may treat it as a play object.
+However, the dog's sharp teeth and claws can still seriously injure the koala.

 How to find out if there are koalas on or near your property